sajitsasi/adf-pipeline/README.md

      git clone https://github.com/sajitsasi/adf-pipeline.git
      cd adf-pipeline
      ```
+   * Get the IP and Port of the Destination host to which you want traffic
+     forwarded to.
+For example, you have an SQL server installed with
+     IP 10.100.0.4, then the values would be:
+     ```
+     DEST_IP="10.100.0.4"
+     DEST_PORT="1433"
+     ```

 ## Implement Forwarding Solution
 1. The following values will be used for this solution: